metabrainz/critiquebrainz/CONTRIBUTING.md

-CritiqueBrainz source code is hosted on [GitHub](https://github.com/metabrainz/critiquebrainz) and [Bitbucket](https://bitbucket.org/metabrainz/critiquebrainz).
+CritiqueBrainz source code is hosted on [GitHub](https://github.com/metabrainz/critiquebrainz).
 Bug tracker is located at http://tickets.musicbrainz.org/browse/CB.
 Documentation at https://critiquebrainz.readthedocs.org/.

 ## How to contribute code

 1. Fork this repository.
-2. **Create a new branch.**
+2. Create a new branch.
-3. **Make some changes and [write good commit messages](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).**
+3. Make some changes and [write good commit messages](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).
-4. Create new pull request **[on Bitbucket](https://bitbucket.org/metabrainz/critiquebrainz/pull-requests)**.
+4. Create new pull request [on GitHub](https://github.com/metabrainz/critiquebrainz/pulls).
 5. :shipit:

 ## How to report bugs and request new features